Content to Trigonometry Project (Content of each Quadrant)

 The midline or average or mean is the midpoint between the maximum and minimum value of the function and is often designated D.

-The Amplitude is the absolute value of the maximum minus the midpoint of the function and designated A.
+The Amplitude is the absolute value of the maximum minus the

-(The maximum and minimum of the function are related to the Range of the function)
+(The maximum and minimum of the function are related to the Range

-The period of the function is the time it takes or angle required to define movement of the function from a maximum
+The period of the function is the time it takes or angle

-to the next maximum or minimum to the next minimum of the function and is designated P.
+to the next maximum or minimum to the next minimum of the function

-The period, P is related to the frequency, B which is often stated in the formula of the periodic function.
+The period, P is related to the frequency, B which is often

-For both the sine and cosine functions the relationship between P and B is:
+For both the sine and cosine functions the relationship between P and

 The difference between the sine and cosine graph is that: